sphinx-doc/sphinx/doc/domains.rst

 .. rubric:: Default Domain

-To avoid having to writing the domain name all the time when you e.g. only describe Python objects, a default domain can be selected with either the config value :confval:`primary_domain` or this directive:
+To avoid having to write the domain name all the time if you only describe Python objects, a default domain can be selected with either the config value :confval:`primary_domain` or this directive: